fresh-fx59/bitcoin-blockchain-to-graph/README.md

 ## Bitcoin Core Settings

-Tick _Enable RPC server_ checkbox and use _bitcoincore.conf_ file for configuration.
+Tick _Enable RPC server_ checkbox and use _bitcoin.conf_ file for configuration.
 About 50Gb of free space required for test blockchain.